cth2015/cth-documentation-middleman/source/content/publications/augmenting-masterpieces.html.md

 authors:
 - Johanna Barnbeck
 images:
 - url: ./images/nails.jpg
+description: |
+  Augmenting Masterpieces explores the social dimensions of a visit to the Rijksmuseum.
+It creates an interface which lets the visitor interact with the physical and the digital collection.
 ---
-Augmenting Masterpieces
+Augmenting Masterpieces explores the social dimensions of a visit to the Rijksmuseum.
+It creates an interface which lets the visitor interact with the physical and the digital collection.